 Customize an NPSP Report

-NMH also has a core group of supporters in the community who donate both their time and money, and the organization would like to recognize this special group who go the extra mile.
-NMH tracks its volunteers internally using an app that is included with NPSP called Volunteers for Salesforce (V4S).
-Sofia knows that V4S tracks the number of hours each volunteer gives.
-Kim asks Sofia to figure out how many contacts gave both time and money.
+For example, NMH has a core group of supporters who donate both their time and money, and the organization would like to recognize these special donor-volunteers who go the extra mile.
+Sofia knows that NMH tracks its volunteers internally using an app called Volunteers for Salesforce (V4S), which is separate from NPSP.
+V4S includes custom fields to track the number of hours each volunteer gives, and those fields can be used as filters in a standard NPSP report to find how many contacts gave both time and money.

 Let's follow along as Sofia tackles this challenge.